joseppbenvenuto/S_P_500_Index_Analysis/README.md

 Decade 3: 1999 - 2009<br>
 Decade 4: 2009 - 2019<br>

-The analysis saught to understand the compounded returns (not including dividends) the index has produced in the above time frames.
+The analysis saught to understand the compounded returns (not including dividends) the index produced in the above time frames.

-Within each time frame, A/B was performed to see if the means of prices between decades are statistically significant.
-The goal was to observe if the closing prices are higher or lower between the time frames and determine the risk of the investment.
+Within each time frame, an A/B was performed to see if the means of prices between decades were statistically significant.
+The goal was to observe if the closing prices were higher or lower between the time frames and determine the risk of the investment.

-Further, Monte Carlo simulations was performed to further assess risk.
-Using the Monte Carlo results, an average compounded return was calculated to observe the simulated annual returns in addition to the actual compounded results in each time frame.
+Further, Monte Carlo simulations were performed to further assess risk.
+Using the Monte Carlo results, an average compounded return was calculated to observe the simulated annual returns in addition to the actual compounded results for each time frame.

 The analysis can be taken advantage of by any individual or entity looking for a valuable investment opportunity.

 ## Methods Used

 1) Descriptive Statistics - used for preliminary data exploration.
-2) Inferential Statistics - used to explore risk in the S&P 500 Index closing prices.
+2) Inferential Statistics - used to infer risk in the S&P 500 Index closing prices.
-3) Monte Carlo Simulations - used to explore risk in the S&P 500 Index closing prices.
+3) Monte Carlo Simulations - used to assess risk in the S&P 500 Index closing prices.

 ## Results